camunda-consulting/camunda-util-demo-data-generator/README.md

 That's it.
 You get automatically instances generated - if not more than 50 instances exist in history yet (to avoid new instances on every startup).

+See [insurance application showcase](https://github.com/camunda-consulting/camunda-showcase-versicherungsneuantrag/) for an example of using it.

 Environment Restrictions
 ------------------------